Skip to content

 0.5 / 1

-The company reports limited details on holding workshops on the discrimination and offering specific support to the Women Associations within the plantations.
+The company reports limited details on holding workshops and awareness sessions on discrimination and offering specific support to the 'Women's Associations' within the plantations.
+However, the information is not externally verified.

 • Y